Jordan Poole NBA Preview vs. the Magic

 Jordan Poole Insights vs. the Magic

-- Poole is responsible for taking 16.2% of his team's field goal attempts this season with 15.8 per game.
+- This season, he's put up 16.1% of the Wizards' attempted field goals, as he's averaging 15.5 per contest.

-- He's put up 6.7 threes per game, or 18.2% of his team's shots from beyond the arc this season.
+- He's connected on 2.0 threes per game, or 15.7% of his team's makes from beyond the arc this season.

-- The Wizards rank 11th in possessions per game with 105.6.
-His opponents, the Magic, have a middling offensive tempo, ranking 18th with 102.8 possessions per contest.
+- Poole's opponents, the Magic, have a middling offensive tempo, ranking 16th in the NBA with 102.9 possessions per game, while his Wizards rank 12th in possessions per game with 105.6.

-- Allowing 107.4 points per game, the Magic are the fifth-ranked team in the league on defense.
+- On defense, the Magic have allowed 108.1 points per contest, which is fifth-best in the NBA.

-- On the glass, the Magic are ranked No. 1 in the NBA, allowing 39.5 rebounds per contest.
+- Allowing 38.9 rebounds per contest, the Magic are the best squad in the league.

-- Looking at assists, the Magic are second in the NBA, giving up 22.7 per game.
+- The Magic allow 23 assists per contest, second-ranked in the NBA.

-- Looking at 3-pointers, the Magic are ranked eighth in the NBA, conceding 11.6 makes per contest.
+- Looking at 3-pointers, the Magic have conceded 11.6 makes per contest, sixth in the league.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!